TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ### Micro-Controller Unit (MCU)
 #### MCU - Background Info
 The MCU chosen for this project is the Raspberry Pi 4B.
-This microcontroller, with a 4 core, 1.5 GHz ARM processor 8 GB of RAM and on-board wifi/bluetooth, will meet and exceed our parameters for processing speed, reliability, and data transmission[^1].
+This microcontroller, with a 4 core, 1.5 GHz ARM processor 8 GB of RAM and on-board wifi/bluetooth, will meet and exceed our parameters for processing speed, reliability, and data transmission[^3].
+#### MCU - Use and Analysis
 This board will be used to interface with each powered device in this subsystem, as well as sending a status monitioring package to the website for maintenance and reliability purposes.
 The contents of the status package, along with all applicable data for the control of this system, will be defined in the [Camera Software System](Camera_Software_System.md), along with how often it is transcieved.<!--[More fluff here]-->

 ### Servo Motor
-For the pan and tilt control of this subsystem, brushless DC servo motors will be used due to their accuracy, high holding torques, and ease of control/wiring.
+For the pan and tilt control of this subsystem, brushless DC servo motors will be used due to their accuracy, high holding torques, and ease of control/wiring in comparison to a stepper motor.[^6]

 #### Servo - Background Info
-Servo motors are electric motors with an in-house microcontroller running a Process-Integral-Derivative (PID) control loop and a feedback potentiometer/absolute encoder used by the controller to generate the error signal for the PID control loop[^2].
-Radio-Controlled servo motors utilize three pin wiring harnesses capable of supplying positive voltage, ground, and a Pulse-Width Modulated (PWM) signal to itself[^3].
+Servo motors are electric motors with an in-house microcontroller running a Process-Integral-Derivative (PID) control loop and a feedback potentiometer/absolute encoder used by the controller to generate the error signal for the PID control loop[^4].
+Radio-Controlled servo motors utilize three pin wiring harnesses capable of supplying positive voltage, ground, and a Pulse-Width Modulated (PWM) signal to itself[^5].
 While the power pins are typically terminated to an external power supply, the PWM pin is connected to a microcontroller's GPIO pin.
 This pin can be programmed to pulse, forming a square wave with its duty cycle controlling the movement and position of the servo motor horn's position.

 #### Servo - Use And Analysis
 Gonna totally use it